The Center for Asian Studies offers a broad, interdisciplinary undergraduate major and minor in Asian studies.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities

-This course focuses on Tibetan literary writings, mostly secular, from the 12th to the 20th century.
-Students will read English translations of primary Tibetan texts (and secondary works) selected from a wide variety of genres such as history, literary, poetry, biography, guidebooks, maxims, and fiction.
-The course will familiarize students with the cultural, intellectual, and historical movements that contributed to the development of Tibetan literary tradition.
-Formerly offered as a special topics course.
+This course provides a comprehensive exploration of Tibetan literary writings, mostly secular, from the 12th to the 20th century.
+Students will read English translations of primary Tibetan texts (and secondary works) selected from a wide variety of genres such as history, epic, poetry, biography, literary arts (Five Minor Sciences), maxims, and fiction.
+Key topics include the formation of Tibetan Buddhist canons, the Gesar Epic (longest living epic in the world), the development of literary arts in Tibet, folk literature, life-writing, and the emergence of modern Tibetan literature.
+The course will familiarize students with the cultural, intellectual, and historical movements that have shaped the Tibetan literary landscape.

 Recommended: Prerequisite ASIA 1700.